“I always stressed that I didn’t have coaching experience, but that I did have a deadline: 9th June.”– Jürgen Klinsmann

 Klinsmann’s team eased to a 2-0 second round win over Sweden, and followed this with an afternoon of pure drama in their quarter-final against old foes Argentina.
 Having come back from a goal down to take the game into extra time, the players showed that they had lost none of that old-fashioned German spirit in resulting penalty shootout.
 While the fans nerves were being shredded, the young team held their with a perfect display from the Elfmeterpunkt.

-Argentina had been one of the big favourites, and had been impressive from the start.
-Now they had been beaten by a German team many had written off before the tournament.
+Argentina had been one of the big favourites, and had been impressive from the start of the tournament.
+Now they had been beaten by a German team many had written off before a ball had been kicked.
 Suddenly, nearly everyone in Germany was caught up in the enthusiastic fervour sparked by Jürgen’s Jungs.

 Klinsmann celebrates the quarter-final victory over Argentina at the 2006 World Cup with assistant Jogi Löw

 The German team were riding on the crest of a wave, and confidence was high ahead of the semi-final against another old foe, Italy.
 There, the fairy tale ended.
 An even contest had lasted right until the last minute of extra time, when every German heart was broken by one lethal swing of an Italian boot.
 When the Azzurri hit a second on the break just seconds later, it felt like all of the happiness had been sucked away.